 Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.

-Introduction : History of fermentation processes
+Introduction: History of fermentation processes

-Fermentor Design : Fermentor parts and instrumentation.
+Fermentor Design: Fermentor parts and instrumentation.

-Downstream processing methods : Filteration, precipitation, centrifugation, cell disruption, Liquid extraction, drying & crystallisation.
+Downstream processing methods: Filteration, precipitation, centrifugation, cell disruption, Liquid extraction, drying & crystallisation.

 Production of products: Potable and fuel alcohols, amino acids, organic acids, enzymes and vitamins, Antibiotics.
-UNIT-III

-Fermented milk products : Curd, yogurt, acidophilus milk, Bulgarian milk, butter milk, Kefir, Kumiss.
+Fermented milk products: Curd, yogurt, acidophilus milk, Bulgarian milk, butter milk, Kefir, Kumiss.